 But when you test it out, you find that your appeal raised less money after the change.
 It seems receiving your appeal letter in the mail prior to or after an email was having a bigger impact than you thought.

-But now you know that these donors shouldn’t be cut from your mailing list, and you can move on to test something new!
+So, now you know that these donors shouldn’t be cut from your mailing list, and you can move on to test something new!

 And remember, cutting down your nonprofit’s mailing list isn’t just about reducing your print and mailing costs.
-Being more strategic with how you target your communications will help you speak more effectively and build relationships with individuals who are ready and willing to support your cause!
+Being more strategic with how you target your communications will also help you speak more effectively and build relationships with individuals who are ready and willing to support your cause!